Centennial College (Canada): Warden Woods

-Warden Woods Campus located at 651 Warden Avenue was formerly Canadian Arsenals Limited plant acquired in 1964.
+Warden Woods Campus located at 651 Warden Avenue was formerly the Canadian Arsenals Limited plant, acquired in 1964.
 It closed in 2004 with site mostly demolished in 2005 and now a residential development.
 The historic Bell Estate c.
 1830 has been preserved.

-Residence, School of Hospitality, Tourism and Culinary Arts, and Event Centre
+School of Hospitality, Tourism and Culinary Arts, Event Centre and Residence

 Responding to a critical shortage of affordable rental accommodations in Toronto at the time, Centennial College purchased the Howard Johnson Plaza Hotel Toronto East in June 2001 across the street from the Progress Campus and converted the hotel building into a college residence in time for the fall semester.
 The amenities and level of finish in the hotel building were considerably higher than that of many purpose-built college residences.
-Amenities included an indoor pool, glass elevator, four-storey atrium and warmly decorated rooms.
+Amenities included an indoor pool, glass elevator, four-story atrium, and warmly decorated rooms.
 The Centennial College Residence and Conference Centre was originally configured to accommodate 380 student residents, based on two students sharing a room, though later configurations allowed the creation of some single-occupancy rooms.

 Rapid enrolment growth, fuelled by international students, compelled the college to examine building a new residence on the Progress Campus property.
-The resulting eight-storey quadrangle building was designed to house 740 students in two- and four-bed suites, complete with a bathroom and kitchen in every suite, with all residents having their own private bedroom.
-The new building is a hybrid: the ground floor is dedicated to Centennial's School of Hospitality, Tourism and Culinary Arts, complete with seven kitchen labs, eight classrooms and a restaurant and cafe (The Local) open to the public.
-The conference and events centre located on the top floor can accommodate up to 450 guests.
+The resulting eight-story quadrangle building was designed to house 740 students in two- and four-bed suites, complete with a bathroom and kitchen in every suite, with all residents having their private bedrooms.
+The new building is a hybrid: the ground floor is dedicated to Centennial's School of Hospitality, Tourism, and Culinary Arts, complete with seven kitchen labs, eight classrooms and a restaurant and cafe (The Local) open to the public.
+The conference and center located on the top floor can accommodate up to 450 guests.
 Construction broke ground in October 2014 and the residence began occupancy in August 2016.
 Knightstone Capital Management provided the planning, financing and management of the project; other key partners include Diamond Schmitt Architects, Canadian Campus Communities and FRAM Building Group.

 Academics

 Centennial College offers full-time programs in more than 100 fields of study.
-These programs emphasize experiential learning with laboratory instruction, paid co-operative education opportunities, and industry and agency field placements.
+These programs emphasize experiential learning with laboratory instruction, paid cooperative education opportunities, and industry and agency field placements.
 All Centennial programs are developed and kept current with the assistance of program advisory committees (PACs), made up of academic advisors and employer representatives.
 Their participation ensures the education and skills students receive at Centennial are up-to-date and relevant to the industry they are preparing to enter.
 Centennial offers a variety of innovative degree programs.
-Five joint-degree programs in paramedicine, journalism, new media studies, environmental science & technology and applied microbiology are taught in conjunction with the University of Toronto Scarborough, and the Bachelor of Science Nursing program is delivered jointly with Ryerson University.
-Centennial was among the first colleges in Ontario to receive approval for applied-degree programs in computer and communication networking, and software systems: design, development and management.
+Five joint-degree programs in paramedicine, journalism, new media studies, environmental science & technology, and applied microbiology are taught in conjunction with the University of Toronto Scarborough, and the Bachelor of Science Nursing program is delivered jointly with Ryerson University.
+Centennial was among the first colleges in Ontario to receive approval for applied-degree programs in computer and communication networking, and software systems: design, development, and management.